michellieo/eJPT/README.md

-# eJPT Preparation

-## 1. Assessment Methodologies: Information Gathering CTF 1
+# 1. Assessment Methodologies: Information Gathering CTF 1

 ### Objective
 Document the solution to the first assesment of eJPT exam.